jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 The above expression analyzes the input expression and returns its time in seconds.
 The important column to pay attention to is the _elapsed_ column, as this reveals the total elapsed time required to evaluate our provided expression.

 #### `microbenchmark()`
 The `microbenchmark()` function is easily the most useful timing function currently in R. If you're going to remember one method to time your code, this is the one. `microbenchmark()` facilitates comparing runtime between multiple function calls.
 It takes in multiple functions as arguments and outputs summary runtime statistics.
-By default, it runs each functino 100 times and averages the results.
+By default, it runs each function 100 times and averages the results.
 You can change this option, as well as the unit of time to be measured via the `times` and `unit` arguments, respectively.

 To give an example, we'll compare the runtimes for several different implementations of the standard deviation function for a group of numbers.

-Recall the formula for standard deviation is as follows:
+Recall the formula for standard deviation is as follows: [insert latex]

 $$ s = \sqrt{\frac{1}{N-1} \sum_{i=1}^N (x_i - \overline{x})^2} $$